doc-sheet/docker-distribution-pruner/README.md

 Go to Docker Distribution: https://github.com/docker/distribution/.

-Simple Go-lang docker-distribution based application to clean all old revisions from Docker Distribution based registry (also GitLab Container Registry)
+Highly efficient Garbage Collector to clean all old revisions from Docker Distribution based registry (also GitLab Container Registry).

+It uses optimised file accesses and API calls to create walk DAG.

 **It is only for testing purposes now.
 Do not yet use that for production data.**